Intelligence quotient: Shared family environment

 Family members have aspects of environments in common (for example, characteristics of the home).
 This shared family environment accounts for 0.25–0.35 of the variation in IQ in childhood.
 By late adolescence, it is quite low (zero in some studies).
 The effect for several other psychological traits is similar.
 These studies have not looked at the effects of extreme environments, such as in abusive families.

 Non-shared family environment and environment outside the family

 Although parents treat their children differently, such differential treatment explains only a small amount of nonshared environmental influence.
 One suggestion is that children react differently to the same environment because of different genes.
 More likely influences may be the impact of peers and other experiences outside the family.

 Individual genes

 A very large proportion of the over 17,000 human genes are thought to have an effect on the development and functionality of the brain.
 While a number of individual genes have been reported to be associated with IQ, none have a strong effect.
 Deary and colleagues (2009) reported that no finding of a strong single gene effect on IQ has been replicated.
 Recent findings of gene associations with normally varying intellectual differences in adults and children continue to show weak effects for any one gene.

+A 2017 meta-analysis conducted on approximately 78,000 subjects identified 52 genes associated with intelligence.
+FNBP1L is reported to be the single gene most associated with both adult and child intelligence.